Many people think the Tanya is a book about Kabbalah - Spirituality

 ______________________

-The Tanya teaches that love and awe are not just beliefs.
+The Tanya teaches that love and awe are not only beliefs.

-They are emotional experiences that grow from repeatedly noticing the Creator.
+They are emotional experiences that grow as a person repeatedly notices and meditates on the Creator.

-3. Wonder because the infinite Creator gives existence to everything, yet wants human beings to become partners in revealing more goodness.
+Wonder, because the Infinite Creator gives existence to everything, yet desires human beings to become partners in revealing more goodness in His world.

-Without that sadness, a person may only be holding an opinion about the cause of existence instead of experiencing a living relationship with the Creator.
+Without that longing and sadness, a person may understand ideas about the cause of existence without yet experiencing a living relationship with the Creator.

 Awe deepens through expressing appreciation.